-- (2) As described above, Mr. Malone began receiving 240 consecutive monthly installment severance payments in February 2009 pursuant to the terms of his amended employment agreement.
-The number included in the table represents the aggregate amount of the payments remaining as of December 31, 2009.
+(2) As described above, Mr. Malone began receiving 240 consecutive monthly installment severance payments in February 2009 pursuant to the terms of his amended employment agreement.
+The number included in the table represents the aggregate amount of the payments remaining as of December 31, 2010.
 With respect to periods following the termination of his employment, the foregoing payments are conditioned on Mr. Malone's compliance with the confidentiality, non-competition, non-solicitation and non-interference covenants contained in his employment agreement.
-See "-Executive Compensation Arrangements-Malone Employment Agreement" above. - (3) As described above, Mr. Malone began receiving 240 consecutive monthly payments of his deferred compensation, plus interest, in February 2009 pursuant to the terms of his amended employment agreement.
-The number included in the table represents the aggregate amount of these payments remaining as of December 31, 2009.
+See "-Executive Compensation Arrangements- Malone Employment Agreement" above.

+(3) As described above, Mr. Malone began receiving 240 consecutive monthly payments of his deferred compensation plus interest, in February 2009 pursuant to the terms of his amended employment agreement.
+The number included in the table represents the aggregate amount of these payments remaining as of December 31, 2010.
 With respect to periods following the termination of his employment, the foregoing payments are conditioned on Mr. Malone's compliance with the confidentiality, non-competition, non-solicitation and non-interference covenants contained in his employment agreement.
-If Mr. Malone's employment had been terminated, as of December 31, 2009, as a result of his death, his beneficiaries would have instead been entitled to a lump sum payment of the unamortized principal balance of the remaining deferred compensation payments, and the compliance conditions described above would be inapplicable.
-See "-Executive Compensation Arrangements-Malone Employment Agreement" above. - (4) As described above, Mr. Malone began receiving 240 consecutive monthly payments of his deferred compensation, plus interest, in February 2009 pursuant to the terms of his amended employment agreement.
-The number included in the table represents the aggregate amount of these payments remaining as of December 31, 2009.
-With respect to periods following the termination of his employment, the foregoing payments are conditioned on Mr. Malone's compliance with the confidentiality, non-competition, non-solicitation and non-interference covenants contained in his previous employment agreement.
-If Mr. Malone's employment had been terminated, as of December 31, 2009, as a result of his death, his beneficiaries would have instead been entitled to a lump sum payment of the unamortized principal balance of the remaining deferred compensation payments, and the compliance conditions described above would be inapplicable.
+If Mr. Malone's employment had been terminated, as of December 31, 2010, as a result of his death, his beneficiaries would have instead been entitled to a lump sum payment of the unamortized principal balance of the remaining deferred compensation payments, and the compliance conditions described above would be inapplicable.
 See "-Executive Compensation Arrangements-Malone Employment Agreement" above.

-- (5) Based on the number of vested options and SARs held by each named executive officer at year-end.
-For more information, see the "Outstanding Equity Awards at Fiscal Year-End" table above. - (6) Based on (i) the number of vested options and SARs and (ii) the number of unvested options and SARs and the number of shares of restricted stock, in each case, held by each named executive officer at year-end.
-For more information, see the "Outstanding Equity Awards at Fiscal Year-End" table above. - (7) If Mr. Maffei's employment had been terminated at Liberty Media's election for any reason (other than cause), as of December 31, 2009, he would have been entitled to receive \$1,500,000 (which consists of 18 months of his base salary).
-See "-Executive Compensation Arrangements-Maffei Employment Arrangement" above. - (8) Under these circumstances (and subject to the assumptions described above), the named executive officer would receive an immediate distribution of the balance of his deferred compensation account (rather than receiving distributions under the plan in accordance with the elections previously filed by such named executive officer). - (9) Based on (i) the number of vested options and SARs held by Mr. Maffei at year-end and (ii) the number of unvested options and SARs and the number of shares of restricted stock held by Mr. Maffei that were unvested at year-end but would vest during his 18-month severance period (January 1, 2010 through June 30, 2011), pursuant to his employment arrangements.
-See "-Executive Compensation Arrangements-Maffei Employment Arrangements" above and the "Outstanding Equity Awards at Fiscal Year-End" table above.
+- (4) Based on the number of vested options and SARs held by each named executive officer at year-end.
+For more information, see the "Outstanding Equity Awards at Fiscal Year-End" table above. - (5) Based on (i) the number of vested options and SARs and (ii) the number of unvested options and SARs and the number of shares of restricted stock, in each case, held by each named executive officer at year-end.
+For more information, see the "Outstanding Equity Awards at Fiscal Year-End" table above. - (6) If Mr. Maffei's employment had been terminated at Liberty Media's election for any reason (other than cause), as of December 31, 2010, he would have been entitled to receive a lump sum payment of \$7,800,000.
+See "-Executive Compensation Arrangements-Maffei Employment Arrangement" above. - (7) Under these circumstances (and subject to the assumptions described above), the named executive officer would receive an immediate distribution of the balance of his deferred compensation account (rather than receiving distributions under the plan in accordance with the elections previously filed by such named executive officer). - (8) Based on (i) the number of vested options and SARs held by Mr. Maffei at year-end and (ii) the number of unvested options and SARs and the number of shares of restricted stock held by Mr. Maffei at year-end that would vest during his 18-month severance period (January 1, 2011 through June 30, 2012), pursuant to his employment arrangements.
+See "-Executive Compensation Arrangements-Maffei Employment Arrangements" above and the "Outstanding Equity Awards at Fiscal Year-End" table above. - (9) Does not include any portion of the Multi-Year Awards because, even giving effect to the additional 12 months of vesting, no portion of the Multi-Year Awards would have become vested.